DataScience-ArtificialIntelligence/DataStructures/BellmanFordDijkstraSP And PrimsKruskalMST/README.md

 # Data Structures Projects:
-1. Use existing BellmanFord, Dijkstra for Shortest Path and Prims Kruskal for Mininmum Spanning Tree codes with 4 properties, (https://algs4.cs.princeton.edu/)
+1. Use existing BellmanFord, Dijkstra for Shortest Path and Prims Kruskal for Minimum Spanning Tree codes with 4 properties, (https://algs4.cs.princeton.edu/)
 2. Perform experiments on a dataset, and
 3. Report the results in the three assignments (original).
 4. Describe graph dataset (about name and relationship between vertices and edges) provided in the reference paper.